5 Best Small Hearing Aids

 Lyric hearing aids are available by subscription only.
 A one-year subscription includes new devices every two-to-three months.
 It also includes repairs if needed, plus batteries and technology updates.

 Read our in-depth look at Phonak hearing aids.

 Small hearing aid pros and cons vary from model to model.
 Some pros and cons include:

-- May not be sized to fit smaller-than-average ear canals
+May not be sized for smaller ear canals

 Difference Between Traditional and Small Hearing Aids